cybertk/abao/README.md

 Example:
   abao api.raml --server http://api.example.com

+Options passed to Mocha:
+  --grep, -g      Only run tests matching <pattern>                     [string] --invert, -i    Invert --grep matches                                [boolean] --reporter, -R  Specify reporter to use             [string] [default: "spec"] --timeout, -t   Set test case timeout in milliseconds [number] [default: 2000]

 Options:
-  --server          Specify the API endpoint to use.
-The RAML-specified baseUri
+  --generate-hooks  Output hooks generated from template file and exit [boolean] --header, -h      Add header to include in each request.
+Header must be in
+                    KEY:VALUE format (e.g., "-h Accept:application/json").
-                    value will be used if not provided                  [string] --hookfiles, -f   Specify a pattern to match files with before/after hooks for running tests                                       [string] --schemas, -s     Specify a pattern to match schema files to be loaded for use as JSON refs                                        [string] --reporter, -r    Specify the reporter to use       [string] [default: "spec"] --header, -h      Add header to include in each request.
-The header must be in KEY:VALUE format, e.g. "-h Accept:application/json".
+                    Reuse option to add multiple headers                [string] --hookfiles, -f   Specify pattern to match files with before/after hooks for running tests                                       [string] --hooks-only, -H  Run test only if defined either before or after hooks [boolean] --names, -n       List names of requests and exit                    [boolean] --reporters       Display available reporters and exit               [boolean] --schemas         Specify pattern to match schema files to be loaded for use as JSON refs                                        [string] --server          Specify API endpoint to use.
+The RAML-specified baseUri value will be used if not provided                  [string] --sorted          Sorts requests in a sensible way so that objects are not modified before they are created.
-                    Reuse to add multiple headers                       [string] --hooks-only, -H  Run test only if defined either before or after hooks [boolean] --grep, -g        Only run tests matching <pattern>                   [string] --invert, -i      Invert --grep matches                              [boolean] --sorted          Sorts requests in a sensible way so that objects are not modified before they are created.
-Order: CONNECT, OPTIONS, POST, GET, HEAD, PUT, PATCH, DELETE, TRACE.        [boolean] --timeout, -t     Set test-case timeout in milliseconds [number] [default: 2000] --template        Specify the template file to use for generating hooks [string] --names, -n       List names of requests and exit                    [boolean] --generate-hooks  Output hooks generated from template file and exit [boolean] --reporters       Display available reporters and exit               [boolean] --help            Show usage information and exit                    [boolean] --version         Show version number and exit                       [boolean]
+                    Order: CONNECT, OPTIONS, POST, GET, HEAD, PUT, PATCH, DELETE, TRACE.                                     [boolean] --template        Specify template file to use for generating hooks   [string] --help            Show usage information and exit                    [boolean] --version         Show version number and exit                       [boolean]
 ```